jama5262/weather-app/README.md

 ### Running Docker

-To setup using docker, run the following docker-compose comand
+To setup using docker, run the following docker-compose command
 ```
 docker-compose up
 ```